heri/studiozenkai/content/post/bots.md

 In East Africa or Asia, there is prevalence of text as user interface.
 When the West worked on rich graphic interfaces with lush animation, text messages provides [mobile banking](https://en.wikipedia.org/wiki/M-Pesa), mobile communication and commerce elsewhere.

-Text messages are personal and asynchronous.
-With each text, the other party would get more information and provide even better service.
+Text messages are lightweight asynchronous.
+With each text, the other party can get more information and provide even better service.
 Ultimately, it is a transparent interface with the promise of better meaning and deeper relationship.

-Text messages is also the most convenient when you are moving.
-Who has time to admire rich graphics when you are walking on a busy NYC sidewalk?
+Text messages is also the most convenient when you are on the go.
+Who has time to admire rich graphics when you are walking on a busy New York city sidewalk?

 Text messages allow you also to cut through all the decorum.
 Sign-up, confirm email, create profile, navigate, search, compare, view criterias, add to favorites, reserve, confirm, add shipping address, add credit card number, add billing address, confirm again.
 Who has patience for all that?
 The idea of using natural language instead of the artificial constructs of sites and apps is indeed more powerful.
 If rich media is more helpful, it is possible to send a link to a picture or a map.